-We are located at office computer which is behind the very restrictive firewall and we want to get to the non-standard service running on the remote server.
+We are located at our office computer which is behind very restrictive firewall, and we want to get to the non-standard service running on remote server.

 What if the network from which we are connecting is insecure and we wish to maintain our data private while communicating with our trusted, firewalled network?

 Again we can solve this problem with ssh port forwarding.
-If we have clear and working ssh access on the server or any other machine in the firewalled network, we can route our traffic through that ssh connection ( solution 2 )
+If we have clear and working ssh access on server or any other machine in the firewalled network, we can route our traffic through that ssh connection.

 So in our real example we want to connect to mysql service running on remote server and our firewall won't allow it.
 We have ssh access on that server so we will use it to tunnel this traffic.